 This guide compares low-cost Schengen visa insurance options for 2026, evaluating compliance, pricing structure, and overall value.

-Ekta Travel Insurance ~$1–$2/day €30,000+ medical, Schengen-specific certificate Short-term visa applicants Popular for visa compliance
+Ekta Travel Insurance ~$1–$2/day – €30,000+ medical, Schengen-specific certificate – Best for short-term visa applicants – Popular for visa compliance

 Overview